Starting a new business? Get 40% off our accountancy services for 3 months! 😀

-However, there are some exceptions.
-ISAs and some NS&I savings offerings, including Premium Bonds, are already tax free so aren’t covered by the Personal Savings Allowance.
+ISAs and some National Savings and Investments (NSIs) such as Premium Bonds are already tax free, so they aren’t covered by the Personal Savings Allowance.

 Subscribe to our newsletter to get accounting tips like this right to your inbox